African perspectives in international investment law

 Editors

-Yenkong Ngangjoh Hodu is Professor of International Economic Law and Head of Law School at the University of Manchester.
+Yenkong Ngangjoh Hodu is a Professor of International Law at the University of Manchester and was until 2022 the Head of the University of Manchester Law School

-Makane Moïse Mbengue is Professor of International Law at the University of Geneva and Director of the Department of Public International Law and International Organization.
-He is also Affiliate Professor at Sciences Po Paris.
+Makane Moïse Mbengue is Professor of International Law at the University of Geneva and Affiliate Professor at Sciences Po Paris.
+He is also an Associate Member of the Institut de droit international and a Member of the Curatorium of The Hague Academy of International Law.